Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Pollard's 28 rushing yards per game in his five career matchups against the Eagles are 12.5 fewer yards than his over/under in Saturday's game.
+- Pollard has averaged 28 rushing yards per game in his five career matchups against the Eagles, 12.5 fewer yards than his over/under in Saturday's game.

 - In five games versus the Eagles Pollard has not rushed for a touchdown.

-- Allowing 103.9 rushing yards per game, the Eagles have the seventh-ranked run defense in the league.
+- Pollard will go up against a Eagles squad that allows 103.9 rushing yards per game and is the NFL's seventh-ranked rush defense.

-- This year the Eagles are ranked 21st in the NFL in rushing touchdowns allowed (16).
+- The Eagles have given up 16 rushing touchdowns, 21st in the league.

 Recent Performances